marco-c/uplift-analysis/README.md

 ### Research questions ###
 - RQ1: What kind of patches were uplifted?
-- RQ2: Why some uplifted patches failed?
+- RQ2: Why did some uplifted patches fail?
 - RQ3: How can we improve the uplifting process?